 OVERVIEW

-A global IT giant hired Turian Labs to run an extensive, 10 month study across multiple cities in India to understand the financial behavior of internet-savvy users, from the Gen Z to Baby Boomers and beyond.
-Moreover, they also wanted us to study the financial ecosystem in the country and analyze merchant attitudes and mindsets, to eventually arrive at a fintech product which could change the way in which consumer transactions and peer-to-peer transactions happen in the country.
+A global IT giant hired Turian Labs to understand the financial behavior of internet-savvy users, from the Gen Z to Baby Boomers and beyond, and to help define, develop and launch a fintech product which could change the way in which consumer transactions and peer-to-peer transactions happen in the country.

 CLIENT : Global IT giant (one of top 5 IT firms in the world)